Rabbit Cage Plans

 Build Your Own All-Wire Cage

-Here are free rabbit cage plans below for an all-wire rabbit cage measuring 36 inches wide by 30 inches deep.
+Rabbit cage plans are on this page below for an all-wire rabbit cage measuring 36 inches wide by 30 inches deep.
 The cage you build with these cage plans can serve as an indoor or outdoor rabbit cage.
+(The e-book, "Ideal DIY Rabbit Cages," can help you adjust the cage dimensions as needed.
+Details are below.)

 Rabbit Cage Plans for a large, 36x30 all wire cage.
-Purchase one of our e-books for additional help.
+Purchase one of the Raising-Rabbits e-books for additional help.

 Sponsored Links

-• If you think you might need a little more help building this all-wire cage, like the advantage of more photos and additional detail
+• You need a little more help building this all-wire cage, like the advantage of more photos and additional detail

-• Or, if you know you'll want to change the dimensions of the cage
+• You know you'll want to change the dimensions of the cage

-• Or, if you'd also like the plans for our PVC or angle iron hutch frames and rabbit runs...
+• You'd also like the plans for our PVC or angle iron hutch frames and rabbit runs...

 Two Separate E-Books OR Both E-Books in One